sa2c/python-oop-novice/_episodes/05-dunder.md

 {: .output}

 Great!
-We can compare equality. `__eq__` is the second example we've seen of a so-called "magic method" or "dunder method" (short for "double underscore").
+We can compare equality. `__eq__` is the second example we've seen of a so-called "special", "magic", or "dunder" (short for "double underscore") method.
 These are methods that Python ascribes a special meaning to; it guards the names of these with a double underscore `__` on each side, so it is unlikely to collide with a name you might want to use for a method of your own.
 These methods allow us to enable